chaoss/augur/docs/source/getting-started/installation.rst

    Please note, that Logstash v7.0 and above has unresolved issues that affect this functionality.
    In order to use it in the near future, please download v6.8.
    If you use a package manager, it defaults to v7+, so we recommend downloading `binary <https://www.elastic.co/downloads/past-releases/logstash-6-8-10>`_ .
-   This change is tested with Elasticserach v7.8.0_2 and Logstash v6.8.10.
+   This change is tested with Elasticsearch v7.8.0_2 and Logstash v6.8.10.

 Once everything is installed, you're ready to `configure your data collection workers <collecting-data.html>`_!